 - A. Locate facilities where they will serve Project adequately and result in minimum interference with performance of the Work.
-Relocate and modify facilities as required by progress of the Work. - 1.
-Locate facilities to limit site disturbance as specified in Section 011000 "Summary."

-B. Provide each facility ready for use when needed to avoid delay.
+Relocate and modify facilities as required by progress of the Work. - B. Provide each facility ready for use when needed to avoid delay.
 Do not remove until facilities are no longer needed or are replaced by authorized use of completed permanent facilities.